Basira Mohammadi has no answer to give to her two daughters - Sitaeesh, 3, and Sana, 1 - when they call for their father.

 "Mullah Mansoor got killed by US drone strikes, so instead of talking about peace, they are planning Mullah Mansoor's revenge," the source said.

-Amid the escalating conflict, Basira said her only worry was the future of her children.
+Amidst the escalating conflict, Basira said her only worry was the future of her children.

-"We don't know where this war will take our country.
+"We don't know where will this war take our country.
 The government has failed and the Taliban are not giving up.
 Where do we go?"

 |Mohammed Ali Mohammadi left behind two daughters and a wife [Fatima Faizi/Al Jazeera]